HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

     Even though it's complicated, this _is_ a solved problem.
 We understand how to take a diagram and massage it into a new, "homotopy coherent" diagram.
+    The idea is again one of bifibrant replacement!

+    In many cases we can put a model structure on the category of functors into a model category $\mathcal{C}$.
+Then instead of taking the (co)limit of a diagram $F$, we cake the (co)limit of its bifrant replacement.

     See either the notes by Dugger [here][32] or by Hirschhorn [here][33] for specifics.